Clinton Kirkland Improvement Corporation

 Build a small apartment community on a vacant brownfield at the north end of the Village of Clinton.
 The project expands and diversifies the village’s housing stock by adding approximately 30 new townhomes.

-5. Convert Vacant Commerical Space into a New Craft Hard Cider Operation at 43 College St.
+(5) Convert Vacant Commercial Space into a New Craft Hard Cider Operation at 43 College St

 Sponsor: Fehlner & Associates LLC dba Clinton Cider Mill